Digital Analog

 Ship it

 The part most people skip.
 She doesn’t.
-It’s only real once it’s in someone’s hands.
+It’s not real until it’s in someone’s hands.

 Ships · Digital